crim-ca/weaver/docs/source/package.rst

 definition can be placed in any location supported as for the case of atomic processes (see details about :ref:`supported package locations <WPS-REST>`).

+.. inter-reference to 'process', but cannot be a link since not included
+.. _process-deploy-op: :ref:`Deploy`
 .. |process-deploy-op| replace:: Process deployment operation
-.. _process-deploy-op: :ref:`Deploy`

 The following :term:`CWL` definition demonstrates an example ``Workflow`` process that would resolve each ``step`` with local processes of match IDs.